This is a view from Tafika Camp in northern South Luangwa,

 The ride lasts only 15 minutes.
 We (pilot John and I) circle around, sometimes only six feet off the ground.
 We see perhaps a thousand buffalo grazing lazily below us.
 We see some elephants.
 We see puku and wart hogs.
 We see an eagle's nest with a baby eagle inside.
 Then we fly along the river.
 Then directly in front of the lodge.

 All too quickly John lands the tiny craft on the airstrip from whence we departed.
-It was a great thrill!
+What a thrilling ride!

 Almost immediately, it's time for our walk.
 Five guests (three others besides JJ and me) plus a guide (Ernst), plus a tracker (he's the one who carries the rifle), plus a porter start out.
 Almost immediately we come across three elephants.
 I begin videoing.
 They're not too far away.
 Ernst directs me to close up ranks.
 When I don't do so immediately, he explains I must react more quickly.
 I learn the lesson.
 When Ernst says jump, he means right now, not five or ten seconds from now.
 Now!